 - Option III presentations must address in detail how the Option III coursework and learning experiences have specifically contributed to completion of the nine Graduate program objectives. - 2.
 Oral podium presentations will be scheduled by the Graduate Committee.
-The scheduling shall be according to the timeline published by the school. - 3.
-Students will be notified of the date and room for their presentation. - 4.
+The scheduling will be held during the afternoon of the 3rd Thursday in November for Winter/Fall graduates and the 3rd Thursday in April for Spring/Summer graduates. - 3.
+Students will be notified of the specific date, time, and room or virtual site for their presentation.
+Graduating MSN students are required to attend all other presentations for their peers. - 4.
 Attendees must include all committee members.
 All nursing faculty and graduate students shall be invited.
 Time, place, presenter, and title of oral presentation shall be posted in the School office. - 5.
 The presenter may also invite adult family members or friends, preceptors, or representatives from agencies that assisted with the Option III coursework and learning experiences. - 6.
 The student will meet with the Option III Committee to determine if there are additions or variances in expectations for content of presentation required by them. - 7.
-The Option III Podium Presentation (including PowerPoint notes and handouts) will be sent to the Committee Chair at least one week prior to the scheduled podium presentation. - 8.
+The Option III Podium Presentation (including PowerPoint notes and handouts) will be sent to the Committee Chair at least two weeks prior to the scheduled podium presentation. - 8.
 Each student is allotted 20 minutes for the presentation including questions, answers, and committee/faculty evaluation. - 9.
 The student should have all materials and technologies ready to begin prior to the scheduled time including handouts, flash drives, and other requirements. - 10.
 Professional attire is required. - 11.
 The student should be prepared to respond to questions related to the attainment of the graduate program objectives through their additional coursework. - 12.
 Those present should be attentive to the presentation and courteously leave cell phones, laptops, and other hand-held devices outside of the room or turned off. - 13.
 The oral presentation is to be conducted in a scholarly professional manner (business attire, speaking clearly, make eye contact with audience, and be time appropriate). - 14.
 The student will review the grading rubric for evaluation of Podium Presentation prior to the podium presentation. - 15.
-Presentations will be conducted in accord with the standards included in the Evaluation of Podium Presentation. - 16.
-Please begin meeting with your Committee Chair early in the semester.
-All questions will be directed to your chair and committee.
+Presentations will be conducted in accord with the standards included in the Evaluation of Podium Presentation.

-17. Written Comprehensive Exams are completed on Canvas and Graded by your podium presentation advisor.
+- 16. Please begin meeting with your Committee Chair early in the semester.
+All questions will be directed to your chair and committee. - 17.
+Written Comprehensive Exams are completed on Canvas and Graded by your podium presentation advisor.
 Instructions and guidance will be provided by the MSN Coordinator and your podium advisor during your final semester of coursework.
 The Evaluation of Written Comprehensive Exam rubric is provided in this handbook.